matthews-p/RegexCOM/README.md

 Intended for use only with 64 bit MS Office.
 Build from Visual Studio should automatically register the DLL and type library.
-If it is not registering automatically, use the 64 bit regasm.exe to register your created URL.
+If it is not registering automatically, use the 64 bit regasm.exe to register your created DLL.

 Note that Microsoft recently implement a new RegExp class in VBA.
 This new class beasically replicates to functionality of the